kivikakk/lottia-notes/content/posts/0008-time-travel.md

 understand everything else to know how to make it happen.

-The way to do that turned out to be just reading the new code over and over again, eventually defining it from the top down.
-The entire log of this process is included in the raw log under the subheading ["Design"], and by the end of it, I'd recapitulated every decision made in coming up with it.
+The way to do that turned out to be just reading the new code over and over again, outlining it in natural language from the top down.
+The result of this process is included in the raw log under the subheading ["Design"], and by the end of it, I'd recapitulated every decision made in coming up with it.
 The next steps I'd imagined [followed naturally], and although I entered this stage with no intention to continue to use this design (on account of its magic-ness), it still made sense to me to finish my last WIP before turning my mind to simpler design, since without a fully proven concept I can't say I've grasped it enough to actually design it again.
 This got us to 63/64 tests, with the last one being